 - Bangladesh – Hatiya Island

 - National Disaster Response Force (NDRF) is a specialized authority constituted under the Disaster Management Act 2005.
-It is monitoring Amphan with the parallel monitoring by:
+It was monitoring Amphan with the parallel monitoring by:

 - National Crisis Monitoring Committee (Constituted by the Government of India, to meet the exigencies of natural calamities.)